ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 1. [Reuse an existing solution](https://github.com/ipfs/pinning-services-api-spec#adoption) to reduce development time.

-Learn more about the Pinning Service Spec](https://github.com/ipfs/pinning-services-api-spec).
+Learn more about the [Pinning Service API Spec](https://github.com/ipfs/pinning-services-api-spec).

 ::: callout

 **Make your pinning service available to the community**

 If you'd like to make your custom pinning service available to all IPFS users, we welcome your submissions.

+First, make sure your service works correctly by running and passing [pinning-service-compliance](https://github.com/ipfs-shipyard/pinning-service-compliance) test suite.

-Once you're ready to open the doors to the public, create a pull request against the [IPFS Web UI GitHub repository](https://github.com/ipfs-shipyard/ipfs-webui) in order to add it to the default list of pinning services that are displayed in the Desktop/Web UI Settings screen, and one of the core maintainers will be in touch.
+Once you're ready to open the doors to the public, create a pull request against the [IPFS Web UI GitHub repository](https://github.com/ipfs-shipyard/ipfs-webui) in order to add it to the default list of pinning services that are displayed in the IPFS Desktop/Web UI Settings screen, and one of the core maintainers will be in touch.

 :::